Arequipa: Discover Peru’s White City, the Nation’s Second-Largest City

 Arequipa’s cultural tapestry is rich with traditions, including its celebrated culinary scene.
-The city is renowned for its unique dishes such as rocoto relleno (stuffed spicy peppers) and chupe de camarones (shrimp stew), which highlight the region's distinctive flavors.
+The city is renowned for unique dishes such as rocoto relleno (stuffed spicy peppers) and chupe de camarones (shrimp stew), which highlight the region's distinctive flavors.

 Location: 1,003 km south of Lima